 Whatever you have will end, but whatever is with Allah is everlasting.
 And We will surely give those who were patient their reward according to the best of what they used to do.
 (An Nahl, 16:96)

-Money-related problems are the most common cause of the divorce.
-Islam teaches us to live a simple life and to not base our happiness completely on material possessions.
-This view puts less financial stress on our family and helps us to focus on what is important to us: worshipping Allah.
+Money-related problems are the most common cause of divorce.
+Islam teaches us to live a simple life and does not base our happiness completely on material possessions.
+This view puts less financial stress on our family and helps us to focus on what is important to us: worshiping Allah.

-Also remember, ones self-worth comes from relationship with Allah, taqwa (God-consciousness).
+Also remember, one’s self-worth comes from a relationship with Allah, taqwa (God-consciousness).
 We don’t need to have a “perfect” marriage or a “perfect” life in order to feel good about ourselves.
-As long as we are on the path of Islam, we am enough 🙂
+As long as we are on the path of Islam, we are enough 🙂 Islam helps